nefarius/LupuServ/README.md

 Some shortcuts have been taken on purpose while developing this proxy application.
 As of now I have no plans to rectify them or focus on additional features.

 - SMTP-Server doesn't use authentication, it accepts any username and password
   - This solution is meant to be operated in a firewall-protected private network, and without forced TLS protection plaintext authentication is a useless "security" measure anyway.
-It can be added quite easily though, consult the documentation of the SMP library.
+It can be added quite easily though, consult the documentation of the SMTP library.
 - SMS gateway failures are logged, but no other notification happens
   - SMS delivery errors can occur, like if the credit of the used account is depleted, this should be delivered to technical personnel via some way.
 - No rate limits or other protection to mitigate SMS-bombing